cupy/cupy/docs/source/tutorial/kernel.rst

 The CUDA standard guarantees that the size of fundamental types on the host and device always match.
 The itemsize of ``size_t``, ``ptrdiff_t``, ``intptr_t``, ``uintptr_t``,
 ``long``, ``signed long`` and ``unsigned long`` are thus platform dependent.
-You can also pass any CUDA vector builtins such as ``float3`` or any other user defined structure as kernel arguments provided it matches device side kernel parameter type, see section :ref:`custom_user_structs`.
+To pass any CUDA vector builtins such as ``float3`` or any other user defined structure as kernel arguments (provided it matches the device side kernel parameter type), see section :ref:`custom_user_structs`.

 .. note::
     To use ``cuFloatComplex`` and ``cuDoubleComplex`` in your CUDA kernel, you need to include the header ``cuComplex.h``.
 You may also need to pass `translate_cucomplex=True` to :class:`~cupy.RawKernel` or :class:`~cupy.RawModule`.